 - i4i.
 Represented i4i in a suit filed against Microsoft for patent infringement involving a method and system for manipulating architecture and content of a document separately from each other.
 After an eight-day trial, the jury found the patent valid and infringed, rendering a verdict in favor of i4i.
 On appeal to the Federal Circuit, the verdict was affirmed.
 On appeal to the United States Supreme Court, the verdict was affirmed by a unanimous Court.

 - Odyssey Wireless.
 Represents Odyssey Wireless as lead counsel against Apple, Samsung, LG, and Motorola in a patent infringement lawsuit involving technology related to the LTE standard including frequency hopping and carrier aggregation.

 - Summit 6.
 Represented Summit 6 in a patent infringement suit against Research in Motion, Facebook, Samsung, Multiply, and Photobucket asserting infringement involving digital content processing and uploading technology.
 Summit 6 obtained favorable settlements from all parties except Samsung before trial.
-Following a jury trial in the Northern District of Texas against Samsung, the jury found infringement and awarded $15 million to Summit 6.
+Following a jury trial in the Northern District of Texas against Samsung, the jury found infringement and awarded eight figures to Summit 6.
 The Court conducted a separate inequitable conduct trial and rejected Samsung's allegations of inequitable conduct.

 - Affiliated Computer Services.
 Represented Affiliated Computer Services and ACS State & Local Solutions in a patent infringement case against JPMorgan Chase involving check processing technology.